 Patients and visitors

 If you are unable to call, a friend, relative, carer or representative can call on your behalf.

 What happens after I have been assessed?

-- You are still attending your appointment
+- you are still attending your appointment

-- You still need hospital transport
+- you still need hospital transport

-- We have the correct address and have noted any special requirements
+- we have the correct address and have noted any special requirements

 Can a friend or relative accompany me on the journey?